Estate Administration Lawyer Chandler, AZ

 - Successor Trustee: If the original trustee is unable to perform their fiduciary duties, the successor trustee will take over management of the trust.

 - Trust Property: Also referred to as trust estate.
 These are the assets which are placed into the trust.
 These assets can include bank accounts, brokerage accounts, real estate, stocks, bonds, partnership interests, and other types of legal and financial interests.
-If you have any concerns about managing trust property, a Chandler, AZ estate administration lawyer can help.

 - Irrevocable Trust: This is a trust which cannot be amended, modified, or revoked once it has been established.
 There are often tax benefits to irrevocable trusts since the property is no longer in the grantor’s taxable estate and will not be subject to any estate tax when they die.